|

 The

-grade II* listing has more photos.
+grade II* listing has more photos, and see

 Link.